Prompting Language Models for Linguistic Structure: When Does Structured Prompting Work?

 \subsection{Effect of Label Form}

 We hypothesize that the behavior observed in Section \ref{sec:analysis-seen-labels} depends on how informative the label form is for the class.
-We therefore compare the model performance on: (1) the \textit{original} task labels; (2) \textit{shuffled} task labels, where the label surface forms are shuffled but underlying class correspondences to words are maintained; and (3) \textit{proxy} labels, where the classes are represented by arbitrary tokens -- here, consecutive integers ranging from 11 to 27 (POS) and from 11 to 14 (NER).
+Therefore, we compare the model performance on (1) the \textit{original} task labels; (2) \textit{shuffled} task labels, where we shuffle the label surface forms but maintain underlying class correspondences to words; and (3) \textit{proxy} labels, where we represent the classes with arbitrary tokens -- here, consecutive integers ranging from 11 to 27 (POS) and from 11 to 14 (NER).
 (Figure \ref{fig:label-ablation}).

-\paragraph{Label shuffling confuses GPT-NeoX} Shuffling the label forms greatly hurts overall model performance, with POS scores decreasing overall by 50.5\%, and NER by 65.9\%.
+\paragraph{Label shuffling confuses GPT-NeoX} Shuffling the labels greatly hurts overall model performance, with POS scores decreasing overall by 50.5\%, and NER by 65.9\%.
 Some classes are more robust to the shuffled labels than others: the AUX and DET parts-of-speech score within the standard error of the original class performance, whereas ADJ accuracy drops by 96.2\% to near zero.

-Interestingly, we find that the majority of all mistakes made in the \textit{shuffled} setting (61.4\%) result from the model predicting the true label of the class rather than the shuffled one shown in the demonstration.
-This happens more frequently for classes whose performance degrades severely when shuffled: 93.9\% of errors on the NOUN class occur due to this phenomenon, and across classes, there is a strong correlation between performance degradation and the percent of errors predicting the true label ($\rho=0.69, p<0.05$).
-This behavior suggests that the model ignores in-context demonstrations of label mappings when the label is closely associated with a specific class by the model, similar to findings in \citet{min2022rethinking}.
+Interestingly, most mistakes made in the \textit{shuffled} setting (61.4\%) result from the model predicting the true class label rather than the shuffled one from the demonstration.
+This occurs more frequently for classes whose performance severely degrades when shuffled: 93.9\% of errors on the NOUN class are due to this phenomenon, and across classes, there is a strong correlation between performance degradation and the percent of errors predicting the true label ($\rho=0.69, p<0.05$).
+This result suggests that PLMs ignore in-context label mappings when the model already associates the label with a specific class, similar to findings in \citet{min2022rethinking}.

 \paragraph{GPT-NeoX in-context learns with arbitrary proxy labels} Model behavior with the proxy labels is closer to the original labels, with performance decreasing by 25.8\% on POS and 30.5\% on NER.
 Indeed, on many labels that significantly degrade with label shuffling, the model performs significantly better on the proxy labels (NOUN and CCONJ in POS tagging, PER in NER).
 These results demonstrate that the model is able to perform in-context learning to extract linguistic structure, even when the tags are uninformative.